Phoenard/Phoenboot/README.md

 Using instructions stored in the back of the device's EEPROM the bootloader can be told to load a given sketch HEX file in the root directory of the Micro-SD card.

-As well, the computer can be used to remotely access the Micro-SD card through added stk500-based commands.
+Additional stk500-based commands have been added to read and write I/O registers, read/write the Micro-SD, control SPI and control the ADC using the computer.
+This allows for computer software to use and control the Phoenard with no requirement to flash the chip.

 All of this is done with a clear progress indicator on a ILI9325/ILI9328 TFT LCD screen.